regexPattern/raytracer/README.md

 Initially, this was a project to learn the [Rust programming language](https://rust-lang.org), but during the process, it became a full project on its own.
-It includes most of the features present in the original book, but implemented in my way, in a new language for me, with my style of code and performance tweaks I learned on the way.
+It includes most of the features present in the original book, but implemented in my way, learning a new language, with my style of code and performance tweaks I learned on the way.

 The ray tracer has gone through a lot of refactors to get to this point, mostly because of my college schedule didn't allow me to be consistent with this project.
-I ended up rewriting it a couple of times before settling with an implementation I liked.
+I ended up rewriting it a couple of times before settling with an implementation I liked, and will probably change it in a future release.

 ## What is ray tracing?